open-resources/dash_curriculum/_sources/part4/chapter12.md

-To change this behavior, include `overflow-{option}` in `className` where `option` can be.
-Below is the same setup with `overflow-auto` included.
-You can see that a slider with arrows has been added to the label component.
+To change this behavior, include `overflow-{option}` in `className` where `option` can be `auto`, `hidden`, `visible`, or scroll `scroll`.
+Below is the same setup with `overflow-scroll` included.
+You can see that a slider with arrows has been added to the label component so that the content can be scrolled.
+The difference between `atuo` and `scroll` in this case is that the latter adds both vertical and horizontal sliders by default.

 [![enter image description here][27]][27]